 Following the murders of Breonna Taylor and George Floyd, my vision board morphed into a vocal board.
 The images began to call out to me in my dreams.
 I had a strong desire to elevate the importance of respect and freedom for all people.
 I would stare at the images of powerful Black women prominently displayed on my board.
 Influential women like Ethel Hedgeman Lyle, Lisa Nichols, Oprah Winfrey and my mom, Delores Wardelle.
 I’d think about how their vision and voices changed the world.
 If they could do it, so could I.

-This epiphany led to my acceptance of Mark Graban's gracious offer to take over his blog at Leanblog.org.
+This epiphany led to my acceptance of Mark Graban's gracious offer to share his blog at Leanblog.org.
 I wanted to collaborate with my friends and colleagues to heighten awareness about the chains of systemic racism.
 How it limits the freedom for Black people around the globe.
 Together we shared our visions and voices to #RootCauseRacism.
 We offered countless ways for people to develop and implement activities that would dismantle structural racism - one small action at a time.

 At the conclusion of the blog series, #RootCauseRacism had turned into a movement and my vison board had turned into a calling.
 While working on the blog project, I truly felt free.
 Free to speak, free to create, free to challenge the status quo, free to ask for help, free to help others, free to be 100% Deondra Rhoda Wardelle.
 I knew the time had come to bring to fruition the freedom that was represented on my strategic vision board.
 I was ready to fully invest my time, talent, and treasures to lead others in finding their voice and freedom.
 It was time for me to leave my “daytime job,” step out on faith, and turn my own dream into reality.
 Some people questioned my leaving a “good job” to venture out on my own.
 Especially amid multiple obstacles like a global pandemic, a troubled economy, and growing racial tensions.